manus-aiattack/dlnk-platform-complete/REFACTOR_ANALYSIS.md

 ### Phase 1: Detailed File Comparison

-Need to compare EVERY file between root and dlnk_FINAL:
+Need to compare EVERY file between root and connext_FINAL:

 1. **Core files** - Check which version is newer/better
 2. **Agents** - Root has better structure, but check content